LexTOliver/web-scraping/README.md

 ```

 ## Setup Instructions
-Clone the repository, create a virtual environment and install the required dependencies.
+Clone the repository, create a virtual environment, install the required dependencies and set environment variables with application settings.

+### Virtual Environment
 1. With pip:
     ```bash
     python3 -m venv venv